Many years ago I worked in consultancy and training, so I know a bit about what makes people tick, at work and at home.

-Few people would argue with the fact that that workers who enjoy job satisfaction are likely to be the most productive, and for many it is the ultimate goal - to do something they like and to get paid for it.
+Few people would argue with the fact that workers who enjoy job satisfaction are likely to be the most productive.
+Most people would love to do something they like and get paid for it.
 Time and time again, when successful people are interviewed, we hear them say that they are so fortunate to get paid for doing something they enjoy.
 And that, in itself, is the reason they are successful.
 They are motivated and work hard because they know what job satisfaction feels like and success follows.

 When you've read through these points, go to the poll at the bottom of the page and let us all know how much job satisfaction you have.

 Ten Questions About Job Satisfaction